 The Data Source Description section lists the defined data sources available for use in a report.
-Click on the title of the data source to open the Data Source wizard and edit the selections.
+Click on the title of the data source to open the Report Data Source Definition screen and edit the selections.
 Click on the copy link to make a copy of the data source.
 Click on the delete link to delete the data source.